Veerabhadra Temple, Lepakshi: History

-The temple was built in 1530 AD (1540 AD is also mentioned) by Virupanna Nayaka and Viranna, both brothers who were Governors under the Vijayanagar Empire during the reign of King Achyuta Deva Raya, at Penukonda who were native to Karnataka.
-They belonged to the warrior merchant class of Veerashaiva Vani.
-The temple consists of only Kannada inscriptions.
+The temple was built in 1530 AD (1540 AD is also mentioned) by Virupanna and Viranna, brothers who were courtiers under the Vijayanagar Empire during the reign of King Achyuta Deva Raya, at Penukonda.
+The temple consists of 21 inscriptions.
+Several of them are in kannada script and sanskrit language.
 The cost of building the temple was defrayed by the government.

 According to Skanda Purana, the temple is one of the divyakshetras, an important pilgrimage site of Lord Shiva.